 Council will have the opportunity to consider a motion on the various budgets following the close of the public hearing scheduled for Monday, June 18, 2018.

 IMPACT ON CITY RESOURCES

-The Finance Department has confirmed each Districts' operational and maintenance expenses are balanced with available revenue and/or fund balance reserves.
+The Finance Department has confirmed each District's operational and maintenance expenses, revenues and fund balance reserves.